mlcommons/ck/docs/getting-started.md

-Collective Mind (CM) is a [community project](../CONTRIBUTING.md) to develop a [collection of portable, extensible, technology-agnostic and ready-to-use automation recipes with a human-friendly interface (aka CM scripts)](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) that can help to automate all the manual steps required to prepare, build, run, benchmark and optimize complex ML/AI applications on any platform with any software and hardware.
+Collective Mind (CM) is a [community project](../CONTRIBUTING.md) to develop a [collection of portable, extensible, technology-agnostic and ready-to-use automation recipes for MLOps and DevOps with a human-friendly interface (aka CM scripts)](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) that can help to automate all the manual steps required to prepare, build, run, benchmark and optimize complex ML/AI applications on any platform with any software and hardware.
 They require Python 3.7+ with minimal dependencies and can run natively on Ubuntu, MacOS, Windows, RHEL, Debian, Amazon Linux